MicBrain/Linker/README.md

 # Linker

-The linker processes object files
+The linker processes object files (which in our project are .out files) and generates an